8fold/site-joshbruce.com/content/public/experiences/finances/paycheck-to-paycheck/_20220801/content.md

 ## Rolling over the 401k

-Still holding the 401k for the moment.
+Still holding the old 401k for the moment.
 I'm not in a rush and it will take a month or two for the whole transaction to happen.

 I get no tax benefit for selling at a loss.
 I'm still psychologically okay because I can still look at it as losing two-thirds of my employer contributions.
 I'm thinking of setting two triggers.
 One is a percent and the other is a date.